eXist-db/eXide/docs/docs.md

 or `Cmd-Shift-U` and choose a target from the popup.
 Btw, within the popup, just type to limit the displayed list to items containing the typed string.

+eXide displays a list of all XQuery functions defined and imported in the "outline" pane to the left of the query editor.

 ## Module Import

-There are two ways to quickly import another XQuery module into the current code:

-1. Choose the "Import Module" dialog from the menu or type `F4`
-2. Create an "import module" statement (type "import" and press `tab`) and enter the prefix.
+Create an "import module" statement (type "import" and press `tab`) and enter the prefix.
 When you are within the quotes for the namespace URI, press `Ctrl-Space` or `Cmd-Space` to call autocomplete.
 This should pop up any module currently stored in the db which matches the prefix you entered.

 ## Live Reload